mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/install/install-aws/advanced-provisioning/index.md

 It is necessary to define the `vpc.ID` and the `vpd.routeTableID`.

+<p class="message--note"><strong>NOTE: </strong> When creating the VPC you must have the DNS resolution option enabled, unless you are setting <tt>vpc.internetGatewayDisabled: true</tt>.</p>

 The default VPC CIDR block that is created by Konvoy is `10.0.0.0/16`, however you may choose to set that to any appropriate block.

 <p class="message--note"><strong>NOTE: </strong> Optionally you can use an existing Internet Gateway by defining the <tt>vpc.internetGatewayID</tt> field.</p>

-It is also possible to disable creating the internet-gateway by modifying a few options in the `cluster.yaml` configuration file.
+It is also possible to disable creating the Internet Gateway by modifying a few options in the `cluster.yaml` configuration file.
 Doing so will also automatically set the kube-apiserver ELB to be `internal` and will not associate public IPs for all the EC2 instances.
 Depending on how you addons are configured, you may also need to add an annotation to use an `internal` ELB.